alexforencich/xboot/README.md

 ### 2.2 Build XBoot and Program to Chip

-To build XBoot, open up the Makefile and make sure the MCU line for the target processor is the only one uncommented.
-Then type “make”.
-This will compile the whole package and generate xboot.hex, which can be downloaded with any programming cable capable of programming AVR chips.
-If you have and XMEGA and want to save some time and just program the boot section, type “make xboot- boot.hex” and then write the new file xboot-boot.hex to the boot section directly with avrdude.
-The makefile includes built-in support for avrdude, so all you need to do is modify the avrdude parameters in the makefile for the programmer you have and type “make program”.
+To build XBoot, select a .conf.mk file from the conf directory and make sure the settings are appropriate for your chip, programmer, and configuration.
+Then type “make [file].conf.mk”.
+This will copy [file].conf.mk to config.mk, generate config.h, compile the whole package, and generate xboot.hex, which can be downloaded with any programming cable capable of programming AVR chips.
+If you have and XMEGA and want to save some time and just program the boot section, type “make xboot-boot.hex” and then write the new file xboot-boot.hex to the boot section directly with avrdude.
+The makefile includes built-in support for avrdude, so all you need to do is modify the avrdude parameters in the .conf.mk file for the programmer you have and type “make program”.

+Note that after typing “make [file].conf.mk”, the settings from [file].conf.mk will remain active until either a new .conf.mk file is selected or “make clean” is run.

 ### 2.3 Write Main Application Program